serokell/blog-posts/Haskell and Dimensions/article.md

 In this data type, we have existentially quantified dimensions, where `y` is a number of columns, `x` is a number of rows, `d` is required number of rows for final data in output matrix.
 Also, we pass a justification that $d \leq x$ as a coercion constraint between type-level less or equal predicate and Boolean value `True` promoted via `DataKinds`.

-Now we have the following set of function that make PCA from an input matrix.
+Now we have the following set of function that make PCA from an input matrix:

 ```haskell